-During the year ended December 31, 2023, we sold 69 facilities (64 SNFs, two ALFs, one ILF, one specialty facility and one MOB) subject to operating leases for \$585.0 million in net cash proceeds, recognizing net gains of \$79.7 million.
-Our 2023 facility sales were primarily driven by restructuring transactions and negotiations related to our lease agreements with Guardian and LaVie.
+During the year ended December 31, 2023, we sold 69 facilities (64 SNFs, two ALFs, one ILF, one specialty facility and one MOB) for \$585.0 million in net cash proceeds, recognizing net gains of \$79.7 million.
+Our 2023 facility sales were primarily driven by restructuring transactions and negotiations related to our lease agreements with Guardian Healthcare ("Guardian") and LaVie Care Centers, LLC ("LaVie").
 In the second quarter of 2023, we sold five facilities that were previously leased to Guardian and were included in assets held for sale as of March 31, 2023.
 The net cash proceeds from the sale were \$23.8 million, and we did not recognize any gain or loss on the sale because we had already impaired the facilities down to the estimated fair value less costs to sell during the first quarter of 2023.
 Additionally, we sold one facility, also previously leased to Guardian, for a sales price of \$12.0 million during the second quarter of 2023, which was fully financed by Omega through a \$12.0 million first lien mortgage on the facility.
 The one facility sale during the second quarter of 2023 and related seller financing did not meet the contract criteria to be recognized under ASC 610-20.
-During the year ended December 31, 2023, we received interest of \$0.7 million related to such seller financing, which was deferred and recorded as a contract liability within accrued expenses and other liabilities on our Consolidated Balance Sheets.